 A graduate of SMU in Dallas and of London Contemporary Dance School, Sarah performed for many years as a contemporary dancer in NYC.
 She discovered circus arts after arriving in Montréal in 2003, and performed aerial work in corporate events with Cirque Éloize and Prodigium, while beginning to teach aerial work at La Caserne 18-30.
 She has taught and performed in aerial dance festivals in France, Ireland, and the USA.
 She is a 2008 graduate of the ENC’s teacher training program and teaches aerial disciplines at the School (rope, dance trapeze, aerial hoop) as well as flexibility since then.

-Sylvain is head of training for the National Coaching Certification Program in trampoline and for gymnastic fundamentals.
+Sylvain is Master of Learning Facilitator for the National Coaching Certification Program in trampoline and for gymnastic fundamentals.
 At the École nationale de cirque since 1998, he has taught several disciplines, including banquine, Russian bar, hand-to-hand duo on unicycle, ladder, trampoline and Korean board.
 In 2010, Sylvain was a contributing writer for the Canadian Freestyle Ski Federation’s Air 1 and Air 2 manuals for learning the trampoline.
 He also participated in the writing of training programs for instructors and trainers.
 In addition, he teaches both onsite classes for instructors and trainers at the ENC and virtual classes as part of the School’s online course for instructors.

 HowardRichardDirector of Creation, Artistic Advisor